grodansparadis/vscp-python-sensor-bme680/README.md

 ----

-If you are intrested in learning more about VSCP the main site is [here](https://www.vscp.org)
+If you are interested in learning more about VSCP the main site is [here](https://www.vscp.org)

 Copyright © 2000-2020 Ake Hedman, Grodans Paradis AB - MIT license.